albarji/ballmatro/README.md

 [![Coverage Status](https://coveralls.io/repos/github/albarji/ballmatro/badge.svg?branch=master)](https://coveralls.io/github/albarji/ballmatro?branch=master)
 ![Ruff](https://img.shields.io/badge/Ruff-passing-success?logo=ruff&logoColor=white)

-A challenging task for LLMs in which they need to create high-scoring Ballatro-like hands.
+A challenging task for LLMs in which they need to create high-scoring Balatro-like hands.

 ## What is BaLLMatro?

-BaLLMatro is a portmanteu of "LLM" (Large Language Model) and "Ballatro", the critically acclaimed [videogame](https://www.playbalatro.com/).
+BaLLMatro is a portmanteu of "LLM" (Large Language Model) and "Balatro", the critically acclaimed [videogame](https://www.playbalatro.com/).
 Inspired by the layers of complexity of such game, this project provides datasets and tools to test the ability of LLMs in finding high-scoring "augmented" poker hands, under increasingly complex scoring rules.
 Thus, the objective of the project is to find the generalization abilities of LLMs, in a task where both humans and AI models can measure their performance.

 ## The rules of BaLLMatro